Ludde321/PlanetMaker/README.md

 The 3d models are saved in STL format for futher processing.

-The following heavy bodies are currently available:
+The following heavenly bodies are currently available:

 Mercury, Venus, Mars, Phobos, Earth, Moon, Ceres, Vesta, Pluto and Charon.